 - Integration with accounting and inventory systems.

-- companies, which would like to have a complete functionality of ERP, but wish to keep their present accounting and inventory software,
+- companies, which would like to have complete functionality of advanced forecasting software but wish to keep their present accounting and inventory app,

-- planners, who wish to use advanced planning functions, including automatic scheduling,
+- planners, who want to use advanced planning functions, including automatic scheduling,

 - companies aware of the number of data necessary to provide for the system,

-- companies, which products are divided into small elements, where each of them needs a separate management.
+- companies with products divided into small elements, where each needs separate management.

 2.3 Corporate MES systems (mainly as an addition to advanced ERP)

 Are you surprised?
-You shouldn’t be, as it was mentioned earlier, that most of ERP systems don’t reach a production hall and need additional extensions.
-That’s why MES additions were originally invented.
+It would be best if you weren’t, as it was mentioned earlier, that most advanced software systems don’t reach a production floor and need additional extensions.
+That’s why MES additions were initially invented.

 Machine integrated MES

-The truly extended MES has usually connection to machines to register their work and all working parameters at real-time (the example of simple and accessible for small companies solution can be a Polish production system – Żbik).
-There is a graphic below from the producer’s website, which shows a production hall with several dozen machines and their updated status.
+The truly extended MES usually has a connection to machines to register their work and all working parameters in real-time (the example of small manufacturing software can be a Polish production system – Żbik).
+A graphic below comes from the producer’s website, which shows a shop floor with several dozen machines and their updated status.

-This is probably a dream of many owners of production companies – however it’s worth to consider, especially at the beginning, if the level of complexity and the cost of implementation will pay off.
-Those systems also prove to be the most useful in unified production processes – ex. if you have several dozen similar machines and alike products.
+This is probably a dream of many owners of production companies.
+However, it’s worth considering, especially at the beginning, if the level of complexity and the cost of implementation will pay off.
+Those systems also prove to be the most useful in unified production processes – ex if you have several dozen similar machines and alike products.

-The truly “all in one”.
-Form independent production planning to connection to machines, service works scheduling and complete registration of all processes at the production hall.
-Once combined with ERP system (preferably with automatic system based on robots), you have a complete factory 4.0 🙂
+Indeed, “all in one”.
+From independent production planning to connect to machines, service works scheduling and complete registration of all processes at the production hall.
+Once combined with an ERP system (preferably with an automatic system based on robots), you have a complete factory 4.0 🙂

-This marvels and wonders of technology can be introduced in a small manufacture – when there’s a will, there’s a way, and it’s not even about the costs, but the number of data required to provide for the system to be able to give tips and operate, is immense.
-However the strength of this solution allows ex. car factories work successfully without hold-ups, despite thousands of configurations and elements.
+These marvels and wonders of technology can be introduced to small manufacturers.
+When there’s a will, there’s a way, and it’s not even about the costs, but the number of data required to provide for the system to give tips and operate, is immense.
+However, the strength of this solution allows ex. car factories work successfully without hold-ups, despite thousands of configurations and elements.

-This is one of the best marketing products in the IT history – a software which can do practically anything, but in standard version offers almost nothing, because the company, which is responsible for implementation has to make money.
-The best example, are the companies, which decided to change from Comarchow’s Optima, and go through a few thousand zlotys worth implementation of Comarchow’s ERP CDN XL.
-It turned out that some functions or reports are available in simpler software and for the ERP they have to be written on request.
+This is one of the best marketing products in IT history – software which can do practically anything, but in the standard version offers almost nothing, because the company responsible for implementation has to make money.
+The best example is the companies that decided to change from Comarchow’s Optima and go through a few thousand zlotys worth implementing Comarchow’s ERP CDN XL.
+It turned out that some functions or reports are available in simpler software, and they have to be written on request for the advanced program.

-Other examples of the most popular ERP systems for smaller companies include SAP Business One and Insert Navireo.
+Other examples of the most popular resource planning systems for smaller companies include SAP Business One and Insert Navireo.

-What is a PRACTICAL difference between operating of ERP system, and accounting program?
+What is the PRACTICAL difference between operating of ERP system and an accounting program?

-It isn’t the access to production or human resources (this modules you can buy as addition to simple accounting software), but basic ERP system usually doesn’t have any production module and you have to buy it as an extra.
+It isn’t the access to production or human resources (this module you can buy as an addition to simple accounting software).
+Still, a basic resource planning system usually doesn’t have any production module, and you have to buy it as an extra.

-The difference between accounting and inventory software and ERP is the way of calculating material from the warehouse (which is called material demand).
-For example, if you produce a bed, which consists of a frame and a matterrace, the earlier mentioned CDN Optima, will show you a total number of frames booked, based on number of beds ordered.
-However it won’t use this information while making a purchase plan connected to production process, until CDN XL, from the same producer, will point it, but you have to spend tens of thousands before.
+The difference between accounting and inventory software and the advanced program is calculating material from the warehouse (which is called material demand).
+For example, if you produce a bed, which consists of a frame and a matterace, the earlier mentioned CDN Optima, will show you the total number of frames booked, based on the number of beds ordered.
+However, it won’t use this information while making a purchase plan connected to the production process until CDN XL, from the same producer, points it, but you have to spend tens of thousands before.

-Please remember, that practically none of the ERP-s reach the production floor, so it is not a standard feature.
+Please remember that practically none of the ERP-s reach the production floor, so it is not a standard feature.

-The idea is, that you buy a basic version of ERP, and next upgrade or modify it to suit your needs better.
-Usually you end up buying additional modules to get your ERP system work:
+The idea is that you buy a basic version of advanced manufacturing software and next upgrade or modify it to suit your needs better.
+Usually, you end up purchasing additional modules to get your solution to work somehow:

-- Production module for ERP – it enables creating products technology and work planning;
+- The production module for ERP – enables the creation of products technology and work planning;

 - CMMS (managing maintenance, machine service, etc.);